Administrable Vaccines

 Trade Name

-• The manufacturer name or MAH name as provided on the monograph is used (matching case)
+• The manufacturer trade name as provided on the monograph is used (matching case)

-• Must be unique: this is done by adding the PHAC Manufacturer’s or MAH Abbreviation.
+• Must be unique: this is done by adding the MAH Abbreviation.

 Qualifier and Strength